-The concept of multiple snacks between meals is a modern development, which began in 1950’s and closely tracks with the loss of healthy eating patterns, food overconsumption and the epidemic of obesity, metabolic syndrome, and diabetes.
+The concept of multiple snacks between meals is a modern development, which began in the 1950s and closely tracks with the loss of healthy eating patterns, food overconsumption and the epidemic of obesity, metabolic syndrome, and diabetes.
 In a study conducted by the Agriculture Department and the Department of Health and Human Services on food consumption behavior, the percent of the American population eating three or more snacks a day increased from 11% to 42% between 1977 to 2002.
 Snacks now constitute more than 27 percent of children’s daily calories.

 Adapted from the American Journal of Clinical Nutrition, March 1, 1999

 In fact, there is no actual data supporting even three meals per day.
 Breakfast as a meal has only been advocated as the “most important meal of the day” in the media since 1917, and there is no evidence that breakfast consumption promotes weight loss or that skipping breakfast leads to weight gain.
 In fact, people who eat breakfast consume on average 260 calories/day more than those who skip breakfast and are heavier.

 Effect of breakfast on weight and energy intake: systematic review and meta-analysis of randomized controlled trials.
 BMJ 2019; 364 DOI: https://doi.org/10.1136/bmj.l42 (Published 30 January 2019)